hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-substantial differences between buildings and smart homes are that, while smart homes are aimed primarily at a “consumer” public or consumers and final users of services (examples can be to regulate the temperature of the home remotely, or sensors surveying for people in the house.)</p>
+<p>The substantial differences between buildings and smart homes are that, smart homes are aimed primarily at a “consumer” public or final users of services (examples can be to regulate the temperature of the home remotely, or sensors surveying for people in the house.)</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->